jessespeak/jessespeak.github.io/_futures/full-representation.md

 layout: post
 title: "Full representation"
 slug: full-representation
-description: "How AI can engage with every citizen to craft policy."
+description: "How AI can engage with every citizen to craft policy"
 set_date: "2030-01-01"
 ---